shadowbq/matrix.dot.files/docs/README.sandbox.md

 These are application constraining sandboxes that work at kernel namespace levels.
 These are not malware analysis sandboxes.

+Included in `matrix.dot.files` is a Sandbox extension with example configuration files.

 ## Linux

 * Firejail - Kernel level supported simple sandbox.
 Works extremely well.